Discuss Canada’s Food Labels; Nutrition Facts tables and Ingredient lists

 - They can help you look for packaged foods with more or less of a specific nutrient.

 Activity Idea: Consider bringing in food and beverage labels from home to help students practice label reading skills.
-Although it may seem harmless, avoid asking students to bring in food and beverage labels from home as it may result in unintended feelings of shame and/or judgement by peers as students share and compare labels.
+Avoid asking students to bring in food and beverage labels from their own homes.
+Although it may seem harmless, it may result in unintended feelings of shame and/or judgement by peers as students share and compare labels.

 Start a Conversation: What are some examples of marketing and advertising that influence your food choices?